lucywyman/blog/source/drafts/favorite-places.rst

 My co-workers and I often go there for lunch on Fridays, and I have so many fond memories of us squeezing 10-18 people into their loft, laughing together and enjoying a meal.
-I always get the same thing (Pad See Ew wih added Carrots) and have never tired of it!
+I always get the same thing (Pad See Ew with Carrots) and have never tired of it!
 It may seem blase at first, but take your time at E-San.
 Admire the old wood and sturdy construction, the elaborate decorations, the scratches in the tables and floor that let you know this place is *lived in* and *loved*.

-You may not be wowed, but you won't regret it!
+.. _E-San:

 DC Vegetarian
 -------------